finnito/Science/content/12phy/as91171/11-energy.md

 > Energy can neither be created nor destroyed, it can only be __transformed__ or __transferred__.

-<mark>This tells us that: __the total energy in the system is always conserved__.</mark> The system might be a collision/explosion, a beaker, Earth or the whole Universe!
+<mark>This tells us that: __the total energy in a system is always conserved__.</mark> The system might be a collision/explosion, a beaker, Earth or the whole Universe!

 ---